turingschool/backend-curriculum-site/module1/lessons/nested_collections.md

 * Level 4: Write code to automatically build a hash with the age as the key and an array of names as the value (all the people who are that age). e.g. `{24 => ['Juan', 'Steve', 'Jill']...}`

+## More Practice

+Break into small groups based on how far you've worked on the "collections" exercises from the [ruby-exercises](https://github.com/turingschool/ruby-exercises):

+1. Finished all exercises
+1. Finished "nested_collections"
+1. Finished "arrays" and "hashes"
+1. Working on "arrays" and "hashes"

+Find a partner in your group and work on the exercises.

 ## Homework